 It is critical that you start investing as soon as you can.
 Time equals money.
 And money invested over longer periods of time accumulates exponentially if invested correctly.
 Each month you don’t invest, you are missing wealth opportunities.

-Listen to the guys dive into how to investing for beginners and how to set up your financial life in episode 276:
+Listen to the guys dive into investing for beginners and how to set up your financial life in episode 276:

 - Create a bankroll, or start-up capital, used for investing ONLY.
 This allocation of funds cannot include your regular expenses (e.g. rent, groceries, utilities).
-Conversely, at first, you do not take money out of this fund to pay for rent, utilities, etc. You have to have the psychological mind-set that this money is spent.
-Only use it to grow your nest egg.
+Conversely, at first, you do not take money out of this fund to pay for rent, utilities, etc. You have to have the psychological mindset that this money is spent.
+Only use it to grow your nest egg when you start investing.

-- Keep detailed records.
-Use an Excel spreadsheet that can calculate dollar changes for you.
+- Keep detailed records – use an Excel spreadsheet that can calculate dollar changes for you.
 If you aren’t keeping receipts you should start.
 Include all money coming in and all money going out (and where).
 This will improve your financial health in many ways.
-Most importantly, it helps you set goals for when to invest.
+Most importantly, it helps you set goals for when you start investing.

-- Set your investing goals.
-You are probably thinking this should be number 1.
+- Make the time to set your investing goals.
+You are probably thinking this should be number 1 when you start investing.
 Well, in order to set your investing goals you need to know your limitations.
-Those limitations are how much of your money can you can invest?
+Those limitations boil down to: how much of your money can you comfortably invest?
 You obviously have made the decision to start investing and have ideas of how you’d like to attack the market.
 This step is where you create your battle plan.

 - Open a brokerage account.
 Now that you have your bankroll and investment goals, it’s time to open a brokerage account.
 To trade on the stock market, you need a relationship with a brokerage firm.
 The best way to establish this relationship is to open a brokerage account online.
 Think of it as a hub for all your investing needs.
 There are many firms out there, but we recommend Vanguard, Fidelity, and Charles Schwab.

 - Determine what type of securities in which you’d like to invest.
 The market contains different types of options, with advantages and disadvantages.
 We highly recommend low-cost index funds and mutual funds.
-Be sure to check out our blog on the differences between stocks, mutual funds, index funds, and ETFs here.
+You can learn more about the differences between stocks, mutual funds, index funds, and ETFs here.

-- Low-cost index funds: index funds are securities are financial assets invested in high-performers in the S&P 500.
-There are many upsides; including a low entry-fee, high performance to cost ratios, and very low volatility.
-The only true downside is that they do not offer returns like higher risk assets do.
-But, we are in this for the long-run.
+- Low-cost index funds: index funds are securities that are financial assets invested in high-performers in the S&P 500.
+There are many upsides; including a low entry fee, high performance-to-cost ratios, and very low volatility.
+The only true downside is that they do not offer returns like higher-risk assets do.
+But, we are in this for the long run.

-- Understand risk v reward.
-This Is a concept we have discussed, but if you take anything away from this guide it is this.
-Many people belong in two camps: “the stock market will make me a millionaire” or “the stock market is too intimidating so I won’t even try.”
+- Understand risk vs reward.
+Many people belong to two camps: “the stock market will make me a millionaire” or “the stock market is too intimidating so I won’t even try.”
 There is a happy medium.
 If you understand the risk of investing primarily resides in the short-term and therefore won’t get punished in the process: you are well on your way.
 Proper investing is long-term.

 - Stay tuned to ChooseFI.
 Not a shameless plug.
 Our goal has always been for everyone to be as financially healthy as possible.
 Our grassroots movement started because there was no real advocate for people who struggled with their finances without strings attached.
 We believe in helping everyone achieve their financial goals.
 The FI community has grown to proportions we couldn’t have imagined when we first started.
 We are all in this together.